*Updated November 2022

 Talentuno provides an end-to-end solution for the recruitment industry.
 With an integrated, cloud-based software system, they help to pre-select candidates more effectively whilst at the same time reducing cost.

-50Skills is an all-in-one recruiting platform that including in-platform messaging, job boards, and job sharing via social media.
-It makes the creation of job listings simple, allowing the employers brand to appear more attractive to potential prospects.
+50Skills is an all-in-one recruiting platform that includes in-platform messaging, job boards, and job sharing via social media.
+It makes the creation of job listings simple, allowing the employer's brand to appear more attractive to potential prospects.

-This company's software uses artificial intelligence to mine data from across the internet in order to generate highly qualified sales leads, tailored to the specifics of the business.
-SalesOptimize allows its clients to skip the prospecting step and focus on generating sales.
+TAMI (formerly SalesOptimize) software uses artificial intelligence to mine data from across the internet in order to generate highly qualified sales leads, tailored to the specifics of the business.
+TAMI allows its clients to skip the prospecting step and focus on generating sales.

 Else Corp manages an innovative cloud-based platform for retailers, manufacturers, brands, and independent designers in the fashion industry.
 They provide the back-end support processes for front-end functions such as product personalization and virtual.

 Nordigen uses data analytics to help banks verify the credit ratings of potential customers using a variety of financial and behavioral parameters to expedite the process.
 The service helps both banks and their customers by simplifying the process of validating creditworthiness.